JaKXz/Jobmine-Plus/mobile/android/readme.md

         - Click "Add Folder..." click "gen" and "src" and click OK
         - Note if you don't see "gen", you need to do step 5 again
     - Exit the dialog by clicking OK
-7. You can clean (Project->Clean...) or/and you can try building
+7. You can clean (Project->Clean...) and/or you can try building

-Any problems email me at jobmineplus@gmail.com